Policies are an integral part when writing business logic in Strolch. In many cases it would suffice to write all such

 this would quickly lead to many if/else blocks.

 Policies are registered on Resources, Orders, Activities and Actions.
-The following shows defining two policies on a Resource, a PlanningPolicy, an ExecutionPolicy in XML:
+The following shows defining two policies on a Resource, a PlanningPolicy and an ExecutionPolicy in XML:

 <Resource Id="myResource" Name="My Resource" Type="MyType">